ly3xqhl8g9/papers/fcd113, Function Granular Access/README.md

 ```

-Example of a function which throws an error because of a filesystem call:
+Example of a function which throws an error at any `filesystem` call:

 ``` typescript
 import fs from 'fs';